Tesla Cybertruck: Background

-Tesla CEO Elon Musk's ideas for a pickup truck were first stated publicly in 2012 and 2013, envisioning to build a "Tesla supertruck with crazy torque, dynamic air suspension, and corners like it's on rails".
-In early 2014 Musk predicted 4–5 years before work could start on the product, then in a 2015 interview with CNN, Musk stated that the Tesla pickup would be the equivalent of a Ford F-150.
+Tesla CEO Elon Musk's presented his ideas in 2012, envisioning building a "Tesla supertruck with crazy torque, dynamic air suspension, and corners like it's on rails" with load-compensating suspensions comparable to a Ford F-250.
+In early 2014 Musk predicted 4–5 years before work could start on the product.
+In a 2015 interview with CNN, Musk said the Tesla pickup would be the equivalent of a Ford F-150.

 In mid-2016, the outline for a consumer pickup truck was included in part 2 of the Tesla Master Plan.
 Musk suggested that the same chassis could be used for a van and a pickup truck.
-In 2017, Musk teased the picture of a "pickup truck that can carry a pickup truck" was displayed at the official reveal for the Tesla Semi and Roadster.
+In late 2017, Musk teased the picture of a "pickup truck that can carry a pickup truck" at the official reveal for the Tesla Semi and the new Roadster.

+In late 2018, Musk anticipated that a prototype would be ready to show in 2019.

-In March 2019, following the Tesla Model Y launch, Musk distributed a teaser image of a vehicle described as having a cyberpunk or Blade Runner style, with the form resembling a futuristic armored personnel carrier.
-It was rumored to be named the Model B. On November 6, 2019, Tesla filed for a trademark on "Cybrtrk", which was granted by the United States Patent and Trademark Office but was later abandoned on August 10, 2020.
+In March 2019, following the Tesla Model Y launch, Musk distributed a teaser image of a vehicle described as having a cyberpunk or Blade Runner style, resembling a futuristic armored personnel carrier.
+It was rumored to be named the Model B. In November 2019, Tesla filed for a trademark on "Cybrtrk", which was granted by the United States Patent and Trademark Office but was abandoned in August 2020.

+In mid-2019, the towing capacity of the vehicle was stated to meet or exceed that of a Ford F-150.
+In June 2019, Musk noted that an amphibious vehicle design concept based partly on Wet Nellie, the submarine car from the 1977 film The Spy Who Loved Me was possible.

+In July 2019, regarding a release date, Musk stated "We're close, but the magic is in the final details.
+Maybe 2 to 3 months", indicating late 2019.
+The unveiling was then scheduled for November 21, 2019 at the Tesla Design Studio, next to the SpaceX headquarters in Los Angeles.
+The truck was launched under the graffiti-themed logo of "Cybertruck", and a new trademark request was filed with the graffiti logo.